Crisis Management and Strategic Response

 WASHINGTON POST/JASON REZAIANWhen Washington Post correspondent Jason Rezaian was arrested by Iran’s Islamic Revolutionary Guard Corps and imprisoned in Tehran’s notorious Evin Prison, we led a comprehensive outreach to private intermediaries and government officials from approximately 40 countries and international organizations, including the UN Secretary-General, to help secure Rezaian’s release.
 Our multifaceted response included obtaining an OFAC license for payments necessary to his legal defense, helping local counsel develop defenses under international law, filing a successful petition with the United Nations, developing and executing a Capitol Hill strategy and preparing Rezaian’s brother for congressional testimony, coordinating with a PR firm to maintain media and public pressure on Iran, and working with Islamic scholars to craft and deliver a letter directly to the Chief Justice of Iran.
 After 544 days in confinement, Rezaian was ultimately released by the Iranian government on January 16, 2016.

-BALTIMORE AND CHICAGO POLICE REFORMFollowing the deaths of Freddie Gray and Laquan McDonald, the cities of Baltimore and Chicago asked our Strategic Response team to use its extensive Justice Department insight, civil rights experience and investigations capabilities to assist in responding to the DOJ’s investigations into police practices.
+BALTIMORE AND CHICAGO POLICE REFORMFollowing the deaths of Freddie Gray and Laquan McDonald, the cities of Baltimore and Chicago asked our team to use its extensive Justice Department insight, civil rights experience and investigations capabilities to assist in responding to the DOJ’s investigations into police practices.
 The team is leading a multi-strand response that has included facilitating DOJ review, assisting police department reform through retraining and force mitigation strategies, and helping the cities bolster public safety by working with the community.

 DUKE UNIVERSITYIn the aftermath of the improper indictment of members of the university’s lacrosse team, we helped Duke University address the civil litigation and governance issues related to the matter.